Vaccines for babies and toddlers

 If your child requires an exemption from the immunization requirements for school attendance, please speak to your local Public Health unit.
 Children who are exempt from immunization are at increased risk of disease.
 They may be removed from school during a disease outbreak.

-If you want your child to attend daycare, and decide not to vaccinate them due to medical, religious or philosophical reasons, you will need to give your daycare a valid written exemption.
-If the disease appears in your child’s daycare centre, your child may have to stay out of daycare until the disease is no longer present.
+If you want your child to attend a child care centre (for example, daycare) and decide not to vaccinate them due to medical, religious or philosophical reasons, you will need to give the child care centre a valid written exemption.
+If the disease appears in your child’s care centre, your child may not be allowed to attend until the disease is no longer present.

-Find out more about kids and the flu vaccine
+Find out more about kids and the COVID-19 vaccine.

-Find out more about kids and the COVID-19 vaccine
+Find out more about kids and the flu vaccine.

 Special medical conditions

 If your child has special medical conditions or other high risk factors, they may need additional vaccines.
-Talk to your health care provider or your local Public Health unit about other recommended vaccines.
+Talk to a health-care provider or your local Public Health unit about other recommended vaccines.